paulovieira/clima-madeira/README.md

 Run the initial scripts (create tables, sql functions, views, etc):

+    cd database
-    cd database && ./run_sql.sh test_150111
+    ./run_sql.sh test_150111

+Set the environment:

+    cd ..
+    export NODE_ENV=prod

-Update the configuration settings for the database (user, password and database name) in the config/prod.js (or whatever environment will be used)
+Update the configuration settings for the database (user, password and database name) for the environment that was defined:

+    emacs config/prod.js
+    (edit the values in db.postgres)

 Insert the initial data:

-    cd ..
-    export NODE_ENV=prod && node database/initial-data/populate/index.js
+    node database/initial-data/populate/index.js

 ## 2. Set the required configurations in config/prod.js

+    emacs config/prod.js
-publicUri
+    (edit publicUri and publicPort)
-publicPort

 ## 3. Start the application